King's Cup 2019: Curacao coach Remko Bicentini - India are a good team and have a dangerous striker | Goal.com

 The relentless heat in Thailand notwithstanding, Bicentini is aiming for a successful King's Cup debut before his team takes part in the Gold Cup in the United States.

-“When you start a tournament like this, you of course aim to be champions.
-As my captain has explained earlier, this is the first time by players are playing in such heat,” he said.
+“When you start a tournament like this, you, of course, aim to be champions.
+This is the first time my players are playing in such heat,” he said.

 “After a few days of training here, the players are starting to adapt.
 You want to take this tournament very seriously since after this we go to the Gold Cup.